-Premiere of Standby Deliver a digestive sculpture that involved ingestion of sugar and gum.
+Premiere of Standby Delivers is a digestive sculpture that involved the ingestion of sugar and gum.

 Special thanks to Robert Wiley for research in blowing molds of sugar molecules and the Department of Art The Ohio State University Glass Area.
 The molds were really very clever and Robert Wiley did this brilliant fabrication.